 No, but if you have a time conflict, we request that you let us know when you will be by your poster.
 Judges often prefer to judge your poster with you there rather than when you are not.
 Also, all instructors will be alerted to this event.
 It is an official CSU event from which you can be excused from class.

-An Awards Ceremony will take place on Tuesday, April 25, 5:00-7:00 pm in the LSC Ballroom (C and D).
+An Awards Ceremony will take place on Thursday, April 25, 5:00-7:00 pm in the LSC Ballroom (A and B).
 The Awards Ceremony will honor those students receiving highest or high honors for their poster presentations.
 We will notify awardees at least 24 hours prior to the awards ceremony.
 We encourage you to invite your mentors, friends and family to the awards ceremony.

 YES!
 If you have been a part of more than one project, you may present the results from as many projects as you have worked on.

 We will have a 3'x4' or 4'x3x space available for your poster.
 If your poster is larger than 3 feet x 4 feet or 4 feet x 3 feet, you will have trouble finding space to mount it.